alinsimion/jira-cli/README.md

 ### 2. Listing issues
 ```
+list --object issues                     # lists all your issues
-list -p GAIA    # lists all your issues in the project GAIA
+list --object worklogs -m 12 -y 2024     # lists all your worklogs in December 2024
 ```